*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 Second, you will need to uncomment random_chain. by removing the # from the line.
 And your config file should look like this.

 By now, I think you know what these two lines are doing to proxychains.
-Simply put, you told proxychains to not use your proxies’ IPs in strict order (strict_chain) but to randomly rotate your proxies when making connections (random_chains).
+Simply put, you told proxychains to not use your proxies’ IPs in strict order (strict_chain) but to randomly rotate them when making connections (random_chains).
 In other words, you instructed proxychains to connect like Tor and randomly use your IPs.

-Setup proxies IPs
+Setup proxy IPs

 The final part of setting up proxychains is to pass it your proxies’ details.
 First, before starting, make sure you delete or uncomment the default socks4 127.0.0.1 9050 line.
 You won’t need it if you are going to use your own proxies’ IPs.